LisaPMunich/coloring-pic_api/readme.md

 # coloring-pictures_api

 This RESTful API is built with Express and PostgreSQL.
 The purpose of this API is to allow users to print out images from children movies for coloring.
-Therefore the API displays a list of animated movies, which can be filtered by title or by specific key-words.
+Therefore the app displays a list of animated movies, which can be filtered by title or by specific key-words.
 The selected images can then be printed or downloaded.

 ## The Development process